Dino Expedition Adventures

 - Free public tours (during dig season only)

 - 5-day full week adventures

 What does the fee structure provide in Hanksville-Burpee Quarry, Utah?

 - Transportation: Burpee provides transportation to and from the site for all paid registrants

-- Resting Spots: Shade tent, chairs and water are provided during the expedition days
+- Resting Spots: Shade tents, chairs, and water are provided during the expedition days.

 - Tools: All excavation tools that are needed are provided for you